TashfeenRao/tic-tac-toe/README.md

 ## ❓ About This Project

-This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').
+This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org).

-This project consisted of creating a Tic-Tac-Toe game to be run from the command line, with the purpose of practicing and exercising the main concepts of Object Oriented Programming.
+This project consists of creating a Tic-Tac-Toe game to be run from the command line, with the purpose of practicing and exercising the main concepts of Object Oriented Programming.

 ## 🚧 The Project Brief

-The project specification and assinment details are part of The Odin Project's Ruby Programming course, which can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
+The project specification and assignment details are part of The Odin Project's Ruby Programming course, which can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 This project was split up into four key milestones:
 1. **Project Setup** - creating the two main directories: **lib** for game logic and **bin* for the executable file